broussardjojo/labrynth/Maze/Readme.md

 ### test_player.py
 Contains unit tests for our Player model

+### test_riemann.py
+Contains unit tests for our Riemann strategy model

+## Referee
+Folder contains our implementation code in the following files:

+### __init__.py
+Python required file which labels the directory as a Python package, to help with relative imports

+### referee.py
+Contains the source code for our Referee model

 ### test_referee.py
 Contains unit tests for our Referee model

-### test_riemann.py
-Contains unit tests for our Riemann strategy model

 ## Resources
 Folder containing resources such as images